hadley/r4ds/CODE_OF_CONDUCT.md

 Examples of unacceptable behavior include:

-* The use of sexualized language or imagery, and sexual attention or advances of any kind
+* The use of sexualized language or imagery, and sexual attention or advances of any kind.
-* Trolling, insulting or derogatory comments, and personal or political attacks
+* Trolling, insulting or passing derogatory comments, and personal or political attacks
 * Public or private harassment
 * Publishing others' private information, such as a physical or email address, without their explicit permission